-We are continuing to work within the Connecting Care Integrated Health and Social Care Teams, ensuring that the complex needs of the older people are being met
+We are continuing to work within the Connecting Care Integrated Health and Social Care Teams across the district, ensuring that the complex needs of the older people are being met.

-We are continuing to keep our lines of communication open, working with partners to provide information on staying well
+We are continuing to keep our lines of communication open, working with partners to provide information on staying healthy and well.

-We provide a seven day a week service, supporting individuals to remian in their own home
+We provide a regular, paid for, seven day a week bespoke service, supporting individuals with domestic and personal care needs, to remain in their own home.

 Keep up to date with our planned events, new services on offer, and information about how we're campaigning within Wakefield District to improve the lives of older people.

-Age UK Wakefield District Staff and Volunteers will never just turn up unexpected at your door.
-We are always responding to your request to us for help and we ring in advance to tell you we are coming so you know when to expect us.
-All our staff and volunteers carry ID badges so do not believe anyone claiming to come from Age UK Wakefield District who turns up unannounced and without a correct ID badge.
+Age UK Wakefield District Staff and Volunteers will never just turn up unexpectedly at your door.
+We would always be responding to your request for help and will telephone in advance to let you know when to expect us.
+All of our staff and volunteers carry ID badges so do not believe anyone claiming to come from Age UK Wakefield District who turns up unannounced and without a correct ID badge.
+If in doubt, please call our number to confirm the identity of the visitor.
 If you need help for yourself or anyone in the Wakefield District who is over 50 please call our main number 01977 552114 and we will help in any way we can.